Book Two: Press Release and Brochure Copy

 Same format.
 New story.
 No previous Intergalactic experience necessary.

 Like "Elvis coming back to play Tupelo in 1956 or Marvin Gaye selling out his hometown’s Kennedy Center in ’72." --The Austinist

 "Brilliant...
 The ending makes you want to high-five your neighbor in anticipation of the next installment." --CultureMap Austin

 "I felt like the nerdy little 10-year-old kid that I once was, bouncing off the walls and grinning as I talked to my friend about my favorite parts." --Austin Post

-The world tour of the cult favorite that's played a limited run on Broadway and sold out the Kennedy Center now has a sequel...
+The world tour of the cult favorite from Austin, Texas, that's played a limited run on Broadway and sold out the Kennedy Center now has a sequel...

 Last season (or whichever season you presented it), [YOUR VENUE] presented a whole new form of theatre, the Live-Action Graphic Novel, with The Intergalactic Nemesis, Book One: Target Earth.
-Now, that production is in the midst of a multi-year world tour.
-They've been featured on NPR and CONAN.
-So it is with extreme pride that we present the sequel.
+So it is with extreme pride that we present the sequel: Robot Planet Rising.
 Here's how it works: